getsentry/sentry-elixir/README.md

 ### Usage

 This library comes with a [`:logger` handler][logger-handlers] to capture error messages coming from process crashes.
-To enable this, add the [Sentry.LoggerHandler](https://hexdocs.pm/sentry/Sentry.LoggerHandler.html) to your production configuration:
+To enable this, add [`Sentry.LoggerHandler`](https://hexdocs.pm/sentry/Sentry.LoggerHandler.html) to your production configuration:

 ```elixir
 # config/prod.exs